1929 poster for the film by the Stenberg brothers

 Current appearance of the street from the same viewpoint as the screenshot!
 [Google Earth].
 Okhotny Ryad is the continuation of Teatral’nyy Proyezd (Theatre Passage) from Theatre Square to the bottom of Tverskaya and the top of Red Square.
 Famous for its market, restaurants, speciality shops and old hotels before the Revolution the whole area was devastated by Stalin’s re-planning of central Moscow in the 1930s.

-One of the major historic buildings in Moscow, Dom Soyuzov is a huge 18thC princely mansion that became the Assembly of the Russian Nobility in 1784.
+One of the major historic sights of Moscow, Dom Soyuzov is a huge 18thC princely mansion that became the Assembly of the Russian Nobility at the end of the 18thC.
 Lenin, Stalin, Brezhnev and other Soviet leaders all lay in state here, and the building became the centre of the country’s social, political and cultural life holding concerts, chess matches, conferences, and Party Congresses.
 It was also the setting for some of the notorious Stalin show trials in the late 1930s.

-Early 1900s view of the station entrance on Pryvokzal’na Square. [courtesy of viknaodessa]
+Late 19thC postcard of the station entrance on Pryvokzal’na Square (courtesy of dumskaya.net).

-Designed by the architects Schreter and Bernardazzi, this magnificent station opened in 1883 covering a large area of the city.
-The entrances were strictly hierarchical: First Class passengers used the main entrance above, Second Class had the entrance with the cast iron canopy in [00:19:44], and Third Class had an entrance off the Old Town Square.
+This magnificent station was rebuilt by the City Architect Alexander Bernadazzi in 1884 covering a huge area of the city.
+The entrances were strictly hierarchical: First Class passengers could only use the entrance above, Second Class had the entrance with the wrought iron canopy in [00:19:44], and Third Class had an entrance off the Old Town Square.
 The ruling family had its own Imperial entrance pavilion to avoid mixing with its subjects.
-The station was badly damaged during WW2 and rebuilt to a different design after the war.
+The station was totally destroyed during WW2.

 Early 20thC postcard view of Pushkins’ka from Pryvokzal’na Square, with the spire of St Elijah’s Monastery on the right.